Stage Hoist & Entertainment Hoist Systems

 C1 (scenery Hoist) – Electric hoist to BGV-C1; staging & production facilities, for holding loads above personnel.

 There are regulations for the UK in the form of British standards for example BS 7905.
 However there are some German standards that have also been adopted within the entertainment industry such as BGV C1.
-It is well worth researching this area carefully to ensure both your location and your stage equipment comply with all the necessary safety standards and protocols for your intended operation.
+It is well worth researching this area carefully.
+This is to ensure both your location and your stage equipment comply with all the necessary safety standards and protocols for your intended operation.
 This is your responsibility!
 You can find more details which may help here The national rigging advisory group, set up and part of Plasa – the leading international body for all who supply technologies and services to the event and entertainment industries, promoting all aspects of health and safety.